 And just when you thought it couldn’t get any better than a spoonful of peanut butter, someone thought to put a crunch salty pretzel around it!

-Peanut butter pretzels are SO good.
-They make a great trail snack because they’re crunchy, salty, and full of fat to keep you full for hours!
+Peanut butter pretzels make a great trail snack because they’re crunchy, salty, and fatty to keep you full for hours.

 2. Trail Mix